-The first problem above, for unit load, was originally addressed in [3], where it was shown that $T(2^{r(h-1)+1}-1)$ is a subgraph of $T^r(2^h-1)$ .
-When r=2 this method embeds the largest possible tree for the number of nodes in $T^r(2^h - 1)$ , but when r > 2 the size of the tree shrinks by a factor of $2^{r-1}$ .
-Thus, as r grows the method of [3] becomes less and less interesting.
-To utilize more nodes of the host, a unit-load embedding was presented in [2] with dilation 3 and congestion 3.
+The first problem above, for unit load, was originally addressed in [2], where it was shown that $T(2^{r(h-1)+1} - 1)$ is a subgraph of $T^r(2^h - 1)$ .
+When r = 2 this method embeds the largest possible tree for the number of nodes in $T^r(2^h - 1)$ , but when r > 2 the size of the tree is smaller by a factor of $2^{r-1}$ .
+Thus, as r grows the method of [2] becomes less and less interesting.
+To utilize more nodes of the host, a unit-load embedding was presented in [3] with dilation 3 and congestion 3.
 Our emphasis here is how to embed arbitrarily-large complete binary trees in the fixed size host graph.
 It turns out that the dilation and congestion values can be reduced from 3 to 2 when the load is increased.

 The second and third problems above were addressed in [8] for unit load, but the methods presented there only apply for two dimensions and use only about half of the nodes of the product graph.
-The method in the current paper utilizes all (but one) of the nodes of the product graph and it is applicable for any number of dimensions.
-Also, our methods yield perfectly-balanced loads for the nodes of the host graphs.
+Our methods utilize all (but one) of the nodes of the product graph and are applicable for any number of dimensions.
+Also, our methods yield perfectly balanced loads for the nodes of the host graphs.

-Since a parallel architecture has a fixed size by its physical design, these results have significant practical importance as they show a way for solving arbitrarily-large tree computations on fixed-size parallel computers.
-These important practical concerns appear to have been omitted in most of the papers in the literature except by a few researchers [1, 6, 7].
+Since a parallel architecture has a fixed size due to its physical design, these results have significant practical importance as they show a way for solving arbitrarily large tree computations on fixed-size parallel computers.
+These important practical concerns appear to have been omitted in most of the papers in the literature except by a few researchers [1,6,7].

-2 Definitions and Notation
+2. Definitions and notation

 The nodes of the N-node complete binary tree are assigned the labels $1, \ldots, N$ .
 Each node u, u < N/2, is connected to nodes 2u and 2u + 1.
-This labeling will be referred to as the level-order labeling of T(N) (see Figure 1).
+This labeling will be referred to as the level-order labeling of T(N) (see figure 1).
 The graph $T(2^{h} - 1)$ will often be also called the h-level complete binary tree.